memfault/interrupt/_drafts/mcuboot-overview.md

 where

 * `--header-size` Controls the size of the binary header.
 Usually, the ARM vector table comes immediately after the image header so we need to make sure things are sized appropriately such that the vector table is [aligned appropriately]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}#making-our-app-bootloadable)
 * `--pad-header` causes the binary passed to be prefixed with the header information.
 Another option is to pre-add a zero-filled region to the binary and then it will be filled with the header.
+* `--slot-size` matches the size we have provisioned on device for the slot

 We can automate the generation of this binary from the ELF by adding it to our Makefile: